ivymaynard/DS_portfolio/README.md

 *Tanner Houck and Garrett Crochet: Battle of the Aces*

 This project explores the differences between 2024 starts for Crochet and Houck, the two most highly anticipated starting pitchers for the 2025 Red Sox.
-I modled various tidying functions using the tidyverse to simplify and explore different parts of these pitchers profiles, such as performace at home vs away and innings pitched per start.
+I modled various tidying functions using the tidyverse to simplify and explore different parts of these pitchers profiles, such as performace at home versus away and innings pitched per start.

 [View My Project](https://ivymaynard.github.io/mini_project2//mini_project2/mini_notebook2.html)